 Where Are Resolutions on Racism as a Public Health Crisis Happening?

-These include Arizona, California, Connecticut, Colorado, Florida, Georgia, Iowa, Illinois, Indiana, Iowa, Kentucky, Maine, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Nevada, Nebraska, North Carolina, New York, New Jersey, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Vermont, Washington, West Virginia, and Wisconsin, according to a comprehensive list with a map from the APHA.
+These include Arizona, California, Connecticut, Colorado, Florida, Georgia, Iowa, Illinois, Indiana, Iowa, Kentucky, Maine, Massachusetts, Maryland, Michigan, Minnesota, Missouri, Nevada, Nebraska, North Carolina, New York, New Jersey, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Vermont, Washington, West Virginia, and Wisconsin.
+APHA lists 217 resolutions at all levels of government, as of Aug.
+8, 2021.

 - San Bernardino County, Calif.